MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search-benefits.md

 # What is relevance search

-Relevance Search in model-driven Power Apps quickly finds what you're for to help complete a task.
-Relevance Search delivers fast and comprehensive results across multiple tables in a single list that's sorted by relevance.
+Relevance Search for model-driven apps helps you quickly finds what you're looking.
+It delivers fast and comprehensive results across multiple tables in a single list that's sorted by relevance.

 Relevance Search brings the following enhancements and benefits: